TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_lwip_tcpserver.md

 </tr>
 </table>

-# TCP Server using ncat tool
+# TCP Client using ncat tool

 Ncat is a general-purpose command-line tool for reading, writing, redirecting, and encrypting data across a network.
 It aims to be your network Swiss Army knife, handling a wide variety of security testing and administration tasks.
 Ncat is suitable for interactive use or as a network-connected back end for other tools.
  - Ncat is started as server to which EVM connects.